 Your Inbound Media Should Accomplish Four Basic Things

-Whether you choose to market your services via your web page, the Yellow Pages, or both, you have to make sure you accomplish these four basic tasks:
+Whether you choose to market your services via your web page, the Yellow Pages, or both, you have to make sure you accomplish these four primary tasks:

 - Attract the attention of potential clients.
 This is easier said than done, of course, considering the competition that's out there, but good marketing can set yourself above the pack.